SFULibrary/islandora_context/README.md

 # Islandora Context

 Provides a set of [Context](https://dupal.org/project/context) "conditions" and "reactions" for Islandora objects.
-Still in early development - use cases are welcome.
+Use cases are welcome.

 ## Introduction

 This module provides the following Context conditions:

+* Collection membership: Define a set of collections; if the current object is a member of a collection in this set, the condition is triggered.
 * Object namespace: Define a list of PID namespaces; if the current object's namespace is in this list, the condition is triggered.
-* Collection membership: Define a list of collection PIDs; if the current object is a member of a collection in this list, the condition is triggered.
 * Keywords in datastream: Define a DSID and a list of keywords; if any of the keywords in the list is found in the designated datastream, the condition is triggered.

 It also provides one Context reaction: